mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

-When called without argument: lists all contexts with an arrow pointing to the current one.
+When called without arguments: lists all contexts with an arrow pointing to the current one.
 Prints just the current context when called with `-q`.

 Changes the current context when invoked with a *context* argument.
 If the new context requires authentication, this command implicitly